rems-project/rmem/src_web_interface/help.md

   * Many things can be done either with menus or by typing commands into the console.
 [The full console command help is below.](#full-console-help)

-For both ARM and POWER, the models include essentially all the integer non-vector user-mode instructions, with instruction semantics based on or derived from the vendor pseudocode.
+For ARM, POWER, and RISC-V, the models include essentially all the integer non-vector user-mode instructions, with instruction semantics based on or derived from the vendor pseudocode.
 They include mixed-size behaviour; ARM release/acquires and exclusives, `isb`, `dmb sy`, `dmb ld`, and `dmb st`; and